 Pedigree Holland Lops & Netherland Dwarfs from our family to yours

 Hoppity Loppity Rabbitry, based in Parkland, Fl, is a bunny breeder of purebreed pedigreed Holland Lops Dwarfs for show quality whether that is your purpose or just a wonderful pet.
-We run a closed home rabbitry for the safety of the animlas and our family.
+We run a closed home rabbitry for the safety of the animals and our family.
 We do not rescue rabbits.
 Our rabbits are socialized from an early start as well as litter train started.
 Some of our original stock was grandsired by Spanky (Top Lop in USA 2018).
 Also many other great lines such as Campos in Seattle, WA, Creekside, MI and Happy Hills , MS who is the top Holland Lop breeder of the Southern States.
 We are ARBA (American Rabbit Breeders Association) and HLSC (Holland Lop Specialty Club) registered breeder.

 A Bit of Background